 1 large bunch garlic chives, washed and trimmed

 1 1/2 pounds cooked medium shrimp, approximately 60 shrimp

 Trim the pork so it’s approximately 6 inches long by 2-3 inches thick.
 Bring a medium pot of water to a boil.
 Season the water with salt.
 Transfer the pork into the boiling water.
 As soon as the water starts to boil again, reduce the heat to Low and cover the pot.
 Cook for 15-20 minutes or until the internal temperature of the meat is 155 F (68 C).
 Remove the pork and quickly immerse in an ice bath for 10 seconds.
 (This prevents the pork from turning brown.)
 Allow to cool.
 Slice the pork into thin slices about 1/8 inch thick.

 Rolling the Spring Roll

-Put a small amount of rice noodles horizontally across the rice paper, approximately 1 inch from the edge.
-Place cilantro on top of the noodles.
-Lay the chives next to the noodles.
+Put a small amount of rice vermicelli horizontally across the rice paper, approximately 1 inch from the edge.
+Place some cilantro on top of the noodles.
+Lay the garlic chives next to the noodles.
 Lay 3 slices of pork next to the chives.
 Lay 4 cooked shrimp next to the pork.
 When arranging the chives, pork and shrimp on the rice paper, place each ingredient in neat rows working your way toward the center of the rice paper.

 Yields: 15 rolls